Learn more about the 2023 Virtual Exchange Grant Competition here.

 Q: Is there a minimum operating budget for an organization to apply?

-A: In effect, yes, because there are minimum grant size limits, and an organization may request no more than 80% of an organization’s 2021 budget.
+A: Yes.
+Because there are minimum grant size limits, and an organization may request no more than 80% of an organization’s 2022 budget.

-A: As part of their final application, organizations are asked to submit its last three years’ audits or financial statements.
-The Stevens Initiative will verify if the request is within the allowable portion of the applicant’s 2021 budget with these documents.
+A: As part of their final application, organizations are asked to submit their last three years’ audits or financial statements.
+The Initiative will verify if the request is within the allowable portion of the applicant’s 2022 budget with these documents.
 If they are newly organized and have less than three years’-worth of audits or financial statements, then the applicant should submit what they have and provide a letter that thoroughly explains the reason for their lack of audits or financial statements.
-Applicants should upload that letter in the section in which financial information is requested.
+Applicants should upload the letter in the Call for Proposals where financial information is requested.